chenhaiteng/chenhaiteng.github.io/_posts/2021-07-20-go-through-swift-result -builders.markdown

 Finally, let's talk about the use of generics on the result builder.
 Here is [SequenceBuilder](https://github.com/andtie/SequenceBuilder), a function builder (the predecessor of result builder) implemented using generics.
 First, it declares several generic *buildBlock* and *buildExpression*.
-Then, it has a generic enum **Either** which is a variant of the original typelist in [Loki](https://github.com/snaewe/loki-lib/blob/master/include/loki/Typelist.h).
+Then, it has a generic enum **Either** which is a variant of the original typelist in [Loki](https://github.com/snaewe/loki-lib/blob/master/include/loki/Typelist.h)(Actually, it's a combination of typlist and enum with assoicated values, very clever.)
 With these generic methods and types, SequenceBuilder provides the ability to "build arbitrary heterogenous sequences without loosing information about the underlying types".

 Comparing to the GradientBuilder, which process array of color at run-time, the SequenceBuilder handles series of data at compile-time by generic programming.